grumpycoders/pcsx-redux/docs/Lua/rendering.md

   specified viewport.
 The DPI scale is returned as a number.
 A value of 1.0 means that the DPI scale for this viewport is 100%.

+  - `imgui.extra.InputText(label, text[, flags])` will create an input text widget.
+The `label` is the label to display next to the input text, and the `text` is the current text to display in the input text.
+The `flags` are optional, and are the same flags as the ones used by the `imgui::InputText` C++ function.
+The function will return a boolean indicating if the text has changed or not, and the new text.

+  - `imgui.extra.InputTextWithHint(label, hint, text[, flags])` will create an input text widget.
+The `label` is the label to display next to the input text, and the `hint` is the hint to display in the input text when the text is empty.
+The `text` is the current text to display in the input text.
+The `flags` are optional, and are the same flags as the ones used by the `imgui::InputTextWithHint` C++ function.
+The function will return a boolean indicating if the text has changed or not, and the new text.

 ## NanoVG

 The NanoVG library is bound to Lua, and can be used to draw arbitrary vector graphics